Toggle: English / Spanish

 - Inhaler medicines that help open up the airways

-Angioedema that does not affect the breathing may be uncomfortable, but is usually harmless and goes away in a few days.
+Angioedema that does not affect the breathing may be uncomfortable.
+It is usually harmless and goes away in a few days.

 When to Contact a Medical Professional